Interprofessional Consultants & Alternative Delivery Methods for Care

 The written or verbal request for telephone/Internet/electronic health record advice by the treating/requesting physician or other qualified health care professional should be documented in the patient’s medical record, including the reason for the request.
 Codes 99446, 99447, 99448, 99449 conclude with a verbal opinion report and written report from the consultant to the treating/requesting physician or other qualified health care professional.
 Code 99451 concludes with only a written report.

 The documentation in these cases would need to identify the referral source, the time involved in the activities for assessment, remembering the limited data time for codes 99446-99449, and the response to the referring provider.
 One also needs to make sure that the patient is aware of this referral and activity prior to the encounter as they may be responsible for co-payments or amounts assigned to a deductible.
-For Medicaid these services will be covered as of 4/1/2023 with the policy following the AMA CPT coding process.
+For Medicaid these services were to be covered based on CMS requirements but they are not on the 2024 fee schedule as of 12/7/2023 for 2024.

 In 2023, there are a number of coding options, beyond the face-to-face visit codes that an all physicians and qualified health care professionals could provide to their patients to enhance the quality of care and in some cases provide the care in a more efficient way.
 As you think about these methods of care delivery remember that informed consent is critical for telehealth, phone calls and digital assessments with patients.
 For the consultation services the referring physician or other qualified health care professional should notify the patient of your role in care.
 In providing these types of care one should also make sure they are part of your billing and compliance process as well as part of your contracting with commercial insurance plans.